3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ```

 >[!NOTE]
 >You can't use both a chamber fan & and a chamber sensor in the macros at the same time.
-Its set up for one of the other.
+It's set up for one or the other.
->It is possible to have both at once as long as you only set one to be used by the macros.
+>It is possible to have both at once on your printer as long as you only set one to be used by the macros.

 ****************************************************************************************************************************